USD ($)

 Each protocol serves a specific purpose in the email communication process.
 Let’s dive into each one in detail.

-SMTP, or Simple Mail Transfer Protocol, is the standard protocol used for sending emails across the internet.
+SMTP stands for Simple Mail Transfer Protocol.
+It is the standard protocol used for sending emails across the Internet.
 It is responsible for routing emails from the sender's email client to the recipient's email server.

 working of smtp